 Similarly, reports from Los Angeles indicate that children and adults continue to be trafficked both online and in the open on the ‘track.’

 As service providers’ caseloads rise, calls to hotlines have increased dramatically over the past several months, signaling that buyers have been undeterred by COVID-19.
 Meanwhile, the pandemic has dramatically increased the vulnerabilities that put people at risk of trafficking.
-Loss of employment, unstable housing and barriers to accessing support through schools and other systems, may push vulnerable people toward the commercial sex industry to survive.
+Loss of employment, unstable housing and barriers to accessing support through schools and other systems, may push vulnerable and marginalized people (including women, minors, and LGBTQ+ individuals) toward the commercial sex industry to survive.
 These vulnerabilities are also being exploited by landlords.
 Reports of sexual exploitation and harassment at the hands of landlords who seek to coerce economically vulnerable women, often mothers, into exchanging sex for rent, demonstrate the extreme vulnerability of this population during the pandemic.

 For many sex trafficking survivors, the pandemic has been a time of crisis; prompt intervention is needed for both sex trafficking survivors and the programs that are struggling to support survivors during these unprecedented times.
 Funding could address survivors’ essential needs like housing and shelter, including rental assistance, emergency services, basic necessities like food, hygiene items, baby supplies, and PPE, as well as access to free and regular testing for organizations serving victims, and PPE for all systems professionals that work with and are in contact with survivors.